catseye/Falderal/README.markdown

   to the Functionality-definition pragmas given in the Falderal file;
   to replace them, you must first clear the ones with that name from the file by supplying `-c foo` on the command line.
+* `falderal` also allows tests for named functionalities to be skipped completely, by passing the name of the functionality to be skipped after a `-k` flag on the command line.
 * The Markdown formatter now formats Bird-style embedded code with HTML embedded in the Markdown document.
 This is so that it can be styled independently from, and thus distinguished from, any plain